KonlavachMengsuwan/ExifTool-with-Phone-Screenshot/README.md

 Step 4: Export EXIF and XMP as csv \

 ## Additional:
-Step 5: Delete Exif \
+- Delete Exif \
-Step 6: List XMP Tag that we want to delete \
+- List XMP Tag that we want to delete \
-Step 7: Open pix4d.config and add the XMP Tag that we want to delete \
+- Open pix4d.config and add the XMP Tag that we want to delete \
-Step 8: Run the code to delete specific XMP \
+- Run the code to delete specific XMP \
 Done

 ---